 Top Small Business Grants in Wisconsin

-Wisconsin has about 460,000 small business owners who can apply for small business grants.
-Submitting an application and competing for Wisconsin small business grants can help you grow your small or medium-size enterprise in the Badger State.
+Wisconsin has about 497,3700 small businesses that can apply for small business grants.
+Submitting an application and competing for Wisconsin small business grants can help you grow your small or medium-sized enterprise in the Badger State.

-Wisconsin’s economy has a gross domestic product of $414.4 billion as of 2023.
+Wisconsin’s economy has a real gross domestic product of $362.3 billion as of the last quarter of 2025.
 That’s the 22nd largest GDP in the United States out of the 50 states and the District of Columbia.

-Below we highlight some of the top small business grants in Wisconsin to be explored.
+Below we highlight some of the top small business grants to explore in Wisconsin.

 Grants for Small Businesses in Wisconsin